Early Signs of Autism: Recognizing Symptoms and Getting Help

 Autism Sign 2: Delayed speech and language skills

-Children with autism may have delayed speech and language skills, or they may not speak at all.
+Children with autism may show symptoms such as delayed speech and language skills, or they may not speak at all.
+Modulating tone of voice effectively can be challenging for some autistic kids.

 Autism Sign 3: Repetitive behaviors

-Children with autism may engage in repetitive and stimming behaviors such as rocking, hand flapping, or spinning.
+Children with ASD may engage in repetitive and stimming behaviors such as rocking, hand flapping, or spinning.

 Read our related article about Stimming In Autistic Children.